davaya/openc2-jadn/jadn-v2.0.md

 ### 4.3.2 Compound Types

-A compound type defines the semantics of the collection as a whole, the type of each element in a collection, and the literal representations of collection values.
+JADN has five compound types that define the semantics of a collection, the type of each element in the collection, and literal representations of the collection using encoding rules for each compound type:
-JADN defines five compound types:
 * ArrayOf and MapOf specify that every element in the collection has the same type.
 * Array, Map and Record define the type of each element individually, by either position or key.

-Serialization rules for each compound type determine how a collection value is represented as a message.
-A compound type may define collection semantics different from message syntax, for example an ArrayOf value is a Sequence by default, but a TypeOption can specify its value is a Set, OrderedSet, or Bag instead.

-Compound TypeOptions are listed in Table 4-3:
+These types are inherently unique.

+#### 4.3.2.1 ArrayOf(valueType)

+The ArrayOf type defines a collection of undifferentiated elements:
+* All elements have the same type, specified by the required `valueType` option.
+* All elements have the same role within the collection; no special meaning is attached to any element.
+* A Choice ([Section 4.4](#44)) valueType supports definition of heterogeneous collections.
+* If valueType is an Array, Map or Record, the collection is serialized as a list of rows in a table, with the columns defined by valueType and the rows indexed by position.
+* If valueType is an Array, Map or Record with a Key ([Section x](#414)) field, the rows are indexed by both position and key and can be accessed by either.

+*An ArrayOf collection value is serialized by concatenating the values of its elements.
+Data formats must support determining the extent of an element and the extent of a collection from the serialized value.*

+#### 4.3.2.2 MapOf(keyType, valueType)

+#### 4.3.2.3 Array

+#### 4.3.2.4 Map

+#### 4.3.2.5 Record

+### 4.3.3 Compound Type Options

+Table 4-3 lists the type options specific to compound types:

-###### Table 4-3: TypeOptions Specific to Compound Types
+###### Table 4-3: Compound Type Options

 | ID   | Chr | Type    | Name            | Description                                                   |
 |------|:---:|---------|-----------------|---------------------------------------------------------------|